Hatfield Township, Pennsylvania

 Hatfield Township is a township in Montgomery County, Pennsylvania, United States.
-The population was 17,249 at the 2010 census.
+The population was 18,640 at the 2020 census and estimated to be 20,904 in 2025.
 It is part of the North Penn Valley region which is centered around the borough of Lansdale.

 History

 The Bridge in Hatfield Township and Oak Park Historic District are listed on the National Register of Historic Places.